 The flood of 1953

 The flood of 1953 was the greatest natural disaster to occur in the Netherlands in the 20th century.
 The combination of a heavy north-westerly storm and a spring tide caused flooding in large parts of the country.
 The disaster claimed the lives of 1,836 people and tens of thousands of animals, and many homes were destroyed.
-The Netherlands is commemorating the 65th anniversary of the disaster this year.

 On 29 January 1953 a heavy north-westerly storm developed to the south of Iceland and moved southwards via Scotland.
-In the northern section of the North Sea the wind turned in a north-north-westerly direction, creating a 1,000-kilometre storm field that headed straight for our coast.
+In the northern section of the North Sea, the wind turned in a north-north-westerly direction, creating a 1,000-kilometre storm field that headed straight for our coast.

 The disaster began on 31 January 1953 and continued into 1 February 1953

-Dikes are breached, with disastrous consequences
+Dykes are breached, with disastrous consequences

-How could the disaster happen?
+How could the disaster happen

-Rijkswaterstaat helped to repair the dikes
+Rijkswaterstaat helped to repair the dykes

 Help from home and abroad

 Aid operations were organised in the Netherlands and other countries to help the affected areas.
 The Red Cross played an important role in these efforts.
 Donations of money, goods and clothing poured in from around the world.
-Every week a fund-raising programme was broadcast on the Dutch radio under the motto ‘Purses open, dikes closed’.
+Every week a fundraising programme was broadcast on the Dutch radio under the motto ‘Purses open, dykes closed’.
 Dutch footballers played a friendly international match against France to raise money for the flood victims.